google/WebFundamentals/src/content/en/updates/2017/09/abortable-fetch.md

 As you can see [the GitHub discussion is pretty long](https://github.com/whatwg/fetch/issues/27).
-There a lot of nuance in that thread (and some lack-of-nuance), but the key disagreement is one group wanted the `abort` method to exist on the object returned by `fetch()`, whereas the other wanted a separation between getting the response and effecting the response.
+There a lot of nuance in that thread (and some lack-of-nuance), but the key disagreement is one group wanted the `abort` method to exist on the object returned by `fetch()`, whereas the other wanted a separation between getting the response and affecting the response.

 These requirements are incompatible, so one group wasn't going to get what they wanted.
 If that's you, sorry!
 If it makes you feel better, I was also in that group.
 But seeing `AbortSignal` fit the